MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/index.md

 ![2D check mark](media/2d-checkmark.png "2D check mark")

-You may want to use 2D:
+You might want to use 2D:

-- To increase performance and save battery
+- To increase performance and save battery.

-- To increase accuracy of annotations
+- To increase accuracy of annotations.

-- If your device does not support augmented reality
+- If your device does not support augmented reality.

 ### Make the expert’s video feed bigger